Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 ## Defaults

-On default a `display: flex` container will display the `flex item` using the property `flex-direction: row` this indicates that each flex item will be placed along a single row and have thier borders shrunken if necessary to fit all items along the same axis.
+On default a `display: flex` container will display the `flex-item` using the property `flex-direction: row` this indicates that each flex item will be placed along a single row and have thier borders shrunken if necessary to fit all items along the same axis.

 `flex-containers` take into account the `flex-items` natural width.